wakaflocka17/wakaflocka17.github.io/index.md

 <h2 style="margin: 80px 0px 10px;"></h2>

-I am an Assistant Professor in the [School of Information Sciences](https://ischool.illinois.edu/) at the [University of Illinois Urbana-Champaign](https://www.illinois.edu/).
-I am also affiliated with the [Siebel School of Computing and Data Science](https://siebelschool.illinois.edu/), the [Coordinated Science Laboratory](https://csl.illinois.edu/), and the [National Center for Supercomputing Applications](https://www.ncsa.illinois.edu/).
+I am an PhD Student in the [University of Cagliari](https://www.unica.it/it) at the TAIL (Trustworthy and Artificial Intelligence Laboratory), under the supervision of Prof. [Ludovico Boratto](https://www.ludovicoboratto.com) and Prof. [Mirko Marras](https://www.mirkomarras.com).

-My research lies at the intersection of **computer vision** and **machine learning** -- with a special focus on building intelligent visual systems that are continual and data-efficient.
-My research interests include **continual learning**, **few-shot learning**, **semi-supervised learning**, **generative models**, **3D geometry models**, and **medical imaging**.
+My research lies at the intersection of **Natural Language Processing** and **Information Retrieval** - with a special focus on building intelligent retrieval systems that are confidential.
+My research interest include **Recommender Systems**, **Retrieval-Augmented Generation** and **Confidential AI**, applied to Educational and Professional contexts.

-Previously, I completed my PhD in Computer Science at [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/) and my BS in Electronic Information Engineering at [Tianjin University](http://www.tju.edu.cn/english/index.htm).
-I also spent time at [Johns Hopkins](https://ccvl.jhu.edu/), [Oxford VGG](https://www.robots.ox.ac.uk/~vgg/), and [National University of Singapore](https://www.comp.nus.edu.sg/).
+Previously, I completed my MS in Applied Artificial Intelligence (summa cum laude) and my BS in Computer Science at [University of Cagliari](https://www.unica.it/it).

 {% include_relative _includes/news.md %}